-The three models that this study will adopt include one based on affect regulation, one based on learning, and one based on a combination of these two factors.
+The three theories of fun this study integrated include one based on affect regulation, one based on learning, and one based on a combination of affect and learning.
 The model based on affect regulation will examine Csikszentmihalyi’s “flow” theory and what it predicts about behavior.
 The model based on learning will look at Schmidhuber’s formal theory of creativity, fun, and intrinsic motivation.
 The model that combines the two is based on Vygotsky’s theory of zone of proximal development and the Yerkes-Dodson law.

-These theories will be fully described below.
+Insert new section heading

-As shown below, there is a close relationship between fun and learning.
-Because of this relationship, a possible confound on establishing a preferred difficulty value is the participant’s preferred learning modality, which is the mode through which the learner most readily absorbs information.
+There is a close relationship between fun and learning.

+A possible confound on establishing a preferred difficulty value is the participant’s preferred learning modality, which is the mode through which the learner most readily absorbs information.
 This paper will adopt the set of learning modalities in the Swassing Barbe Modality Index (SBMI).
 These learning modalities are “visual”, “auditory” and “kinesthetic” (Barbe & Swassing, 1979).
-There is some disagreement over how preferred learning style affects learning rate (Dunn, 1993; Krätzig & Arbuthnott, 2006).
-Ideally, this study would test users for learning style and try to find a relationship based on these preferred orientations.
-However, it appears that several of the more popular learning style inventories disagree and are in fact measuring different things (Ferrell, 1983).
+There is some disagreement over how preferred learning style effects learning rate (Dunn, 1993; Krätzig & Arbuthnott, 2006) and, it appears that several of the more popular learning style inventories disagree and are in fact measuring different things (Ferrell, 1983).
 In order to examine the possible effects of learning style on learning rate, this study will incorporate data from one visual, one verbal, and one kinesthetic task.

 Three Models of Fun

-Range effects and flow
+Range Effects and Flow This is not Csikszentmihalyi’s definition of flow.
+You are specifically referring to agoinistic games here.
+You have yet to give a broader sense of what the author meant in theorizing flow, how he breaks it down, and how it relates to your project.
+The author uses psychological theory to support his position theoretically and you’ll need to include this.
+Additionally, you have yet to include any of the wide range of current psychological research that supports this theory.
+You are also missing information that would tie this theory to your hypotheses.
+Finally, you are not citing the theory correctly.
+You need to include page numbers, chapters, etc.

+You will need to make the same correction regarding ALL of the theorem you have included in your paper.

-In order to demonstrate a logical basis for the following experiment, this paper will establish an approximation of the function that relates task enjoyment and task score.
-This approximation is based on the concepts of range effects and flow.
-Flow can be thought of as the peak level of enjoyment that an individual experiences when the difficulty of a task exactly matches that individual’s preferred difficulty level for that task.
+IFlow can be thought of as the peak level of enjoyment that an individual experiences when the difficulty of a task exactly matches that individual’s preferred difficulty level for that task.
 The theory of flow states that the amount of enjoyment an individual experiences is a strictly decreasing function of the difference between the difficulty level of the task and the individual’s ideal difficulty level (Csikszentmihalyi, 1990; Csikszentmihalyi, 1997).
-A function that represents flow according to the above description would relate difficulty to enjoyment, with difficulty on the x-axis and enjoyment on the y-axis.
+A function that represents flow would relate difficulty to enjoyment, with difficulty on the x-axis and enjoyment on the y-axis.
 This function would have a peak at a specific x-value and decay to zero for large and small x-values.
 Such a monomodal (one-peaked) function might look like the one found in Figure 5.

+Figure 5